London Transportation Guide: Save on Tube, Trains, Buses | Airport Transfers & Car Rentals

 London Underground Fares and Payment Methods

-As of 2024 ticket prices, a single fare in Zone 1 during peak hours is £2.80 (and £2.70 during off-peak hours).
-The daily fare cap for travel between Zone 1 and Zone 2 is £8.50 when using the same credit or debit card.
-For detailed fare information, please refer to the *Official website.
+As of 2024, a single fare in Zone 1 costs £2.80 during peak hours (£2.70 during off-peak hours).
+The daily cap for travel between Zone 1 and Zone 2 is £8.50 when using the same credit or debit card.

 London Buses, Sightseeing Buses, and River Buses